noahgb1/simplechat/deployers/bicep/OneClickDeploy.md

-# Simple Chat One-Touch Deployer to Azure
+# Simple Chat One-Click Deployer to Azure

 This project provides a one-click deployment for Simple Chat to Azure Commercial.